m-salman-05/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

 - Discretized fine grain grid map
   - Can be 2D or 3D
 - uses LIDAR points
-- Occupancy by static object
+- Occupancy by a static object
   - Tree, buildings, curbs and so on
 - Curbs and other non drivable surfaces
   - Dynamic objects are removed (by removing all lidar points that are found within the bounding boxes od DOD in the **perception** module)
+  - Additionally, static objects which will not interfere with the vehicle are also removed.
+Such as the drivable surface or any over hanging tree branches.

-- each grid cell is represented by a probability value (100%: occupied or 0% : free)
+- Since the filtering process described above isn't perfect, each grid cell is represented by a probability value (100%: occupied or 0% : free)

 <img src="./resources/w2/grid-map.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">